codebytere/talks/nodevember-2017/script.md

 So, asynchronous programming.
 Let's say you have a little program written in a single file, `index.js`.
 It might all be in the same file, but it's made up of functions, and at any given time only one of these is going to be executing _now_.
 The rest will execute _later_, at some point in the future.
 That, there, is the crux of async: the relationship between now and later, and how you manage this relationship with your code.
 What is key here, however, and what causes some of the most difficulties for developers when they're just starting out, is that _later_ doesn't mean strictly and immediately after _now_.
 It could be at any point in the future, and you don't necessarily know when that will be.

+It's also important to mention that JavaScript has what's known as run-to-completion semantics: The current task is always finished before the next task is executed.
+That means that each task has complete control over all current state and doesn’t have to worry about concurrent modification.

 # The Current Landscape

 Now that we've covered the basics of asynchrony, let's move on to some of the technical underpinnings of how code is executed in the javascript environment.

 To understand how code is executed, it's best to start with the event loop.
 The event loop can best be conceptualized as an endlessly running. singly-threaded loop, where each iteration runs a small chunk of the code in the program currently being executed.
 If you wanted to run a chunk of code at a later time, that chunk would simply be added to a queue for the event loop, and when the time came that you desired it to execute it would be dequeued and executed.
-With ES6 came a new concept called the job queue, but we'll save that for a little late.
+With ES6 came a new concept called the job queue, but we'll save that for a little later.

 Let's take a look at the JS call stack.